Brattleboro Retreat Philosophy

 ACCOMMODATIONS & AMENITIES

 According to Nepsy.com, a site that focuses on New England’s psychiatric care, this is a 122-bed facility.
 It’s a tobacco-free campus with mostly private rooms, and clients can also enjoy a secure outdoor courtyard area.
-Rehabs.com reviewers mostly gave the facility high ratings for its cleanliness.
+The 24 people polled by Rehabs.com about the accommodations and amenities gave the center an average four out of five stars.

 WHAT ALUMNI SAY